New Jersey and Pennsylvania Expungement Attorneys

 New Jersey law defines who is eligible to expunge a criminal record.
 Some of the criminal activities that cannot be expunged in New Jersey include violent crimes, crimes against children, and more.
 Eligibility and waiting periods for expungement depend greatly on the offense, the number and nature of the offenses, and how long ago the offense was committed.
 To apply for expungement, you need to file a Petition for Expungement with the Superior Court in the county where the arrest or prosecution took place.
 A judge will decide on the matter.
 If eligible, the court will issue an Expungement Order.

 Eligibility for Expungement

 It can be challenging to determine whether you are eligible to have your criminal record expunged in New Jersey Most crimes require a minimum of a 5-year waiting period before they can become eligible for expungement.
 Additionally, it is important to be aware that not all crimes are eligible for expungement in New Jersey.
 Some crimes that are never eligible for expungement in the state of New Jersey include the following:

 - Aggravated Sexual Assault

 - Possession with intent to distribute controlled substances

 Contact an Experienced Expungement Attorney

 Clearing your record of an arrest or conviction can make a world of difference.
-If you are eligible for an expungement in New Jersey or Pennsylvania, you should act quickly once the waiting period is over.
+If you are eligible for an expungement in New Jersey, you should act quickly once the waiting period is over.
 If you need legal advice from an experienced attorney, our firm is here to help.
 Expungement is a complex and document-heavy process that deserves the attention of an effective legal team.
-The Vigilante Law Firm has over 30 years of experience helping NJ and PA clients through the process of expungement.
+The Vigilante Law Firm has over 30 years of experience helping clients across the state of New Jersey through the process of expungement.
 We understand that people make mistakes and we are here to help them move on to a better life without the restriction of a criminal record.
 If you need our help, contact The Vigilante Law Firm for a consultation.